Streaming is crowded. Attention is short. And yet, Roku keeps pulling viewers in and holding them there.

 • Proprietary component markup

-Developers need to work with Roku’s own markup for components, SceneGraph, which may add complexity to the development process and force developers to use a fixed set of pre-made building blocks.
+Developers need to work with Roku’s own markup for components, SceneGraph, which may add complexity to the Roku app development process.
+It can also force the use of a fixed set of pre-made building blocks.
 This rigidity often means extra effort to achieve creative, unique or complex design slowing down the process for those unfamiliar with the tool.

 • Documentation gaps

-While Roku provides many examples for small reusable components, it falls short when it comes to showcasing fully realized applications.
-You’ll find guidance on crafting a button or a scrolling list, but a comprehensive blueprint for an end-to-end channel — complete with authentication, content libraries, and polished navigation — remains elusive.
+Roku provides many examples for small reusable components but falls short when it comes to showcasing fully realized applications.
+You’ll find guidance on basic elements like buttons or lists, yet a complete end-to-end channel with features like authentication, content libraries, and navigation is not clearly outlined.

 Possibilities